 Finalize and submit your application to Ontario Soccer!

-For all applicants who submitted their Letter of Intent via the jotform link before March 22, 2019 and uploaded or sent their Letter of Good Standing (Not-for-profits only, not applicable to academies); an email with a link to the application portal was sent out to the email address provided upon expressing your interest to apply.
+For all applicants who submitted their Letter of Intent via the JotForm link and uploaded or sent their Letter of Good Standing (Not-for-profits only, not applicable to academies); an email with a link to the application portal will be sent out to the email address provided upon expressing your interest to apply.
 Please check your inbox / junk / spam folder for an email with this application link.

 Please note that timelines for the National Youth Club License applications differ from those that are outlined below.
 The following timelines apply to the those Member Organizations interested in making submissions for the Provincial Youth Club License, Level 2 or Level 1 and / or the Quality Soccer Provider Level License.